hirosystems/clarinet/components/clarity-vscode/README.md

 ### Structure

 The LSP has two main parts: the client and the server.
-This two part will run different environments:
+These two parts will run in different environments:
 - VSCode Web (Web Worker)
 - VSCode Desktop (Node.js)